-- a) Support and promote the development of community-based services to meet the needs of all autistic people and actively contribute to the development and implementation of strategic planning to bring to an end reliance on inappropriate placements for autistic people. - b) Promote person-centred care and support in therapeutic relationships and communication and ensure that person-centred care genuinely promotes the autonomy of autistic people. - c) Use self-management and enablement to help autistic adults manage their own levels of stress when dealing with choices and decision making and support autistic children to develop these skills. - d) Work in partnership with autistic people, and if appropriate, their families and carers, and others to facilitate and support person-centred assessment, including evaluating the provision of advocacy services in line with statutory requirements. - e) Promote and advocate for person-centred thinking and planning in the management and development of services, enabling people to maximise empowerment within the limits of their capability, recognising that autism is a lifelong condition which may give rise to lifelong needs for care and support. - f) Advocate for and facilitate the use of co-production in the management and development of services. - g) Advocate for development of person-centred outcomes and be prepared to challenge the intended outcomes and approaches (e.g. are approaches designed to manage behaviour trying to improve wellbeing and reduce distress, or trying to make the autistic person adopt perceived socially acceptable behaviour?). - h) Utilise and support the implementation of relevant legislation and guidance for consent and decision-making (e.g. Mental Capacity Act 2005, Mental Capacity (Amendment) Act 2019 and NICE guidance), recognising the importance of clearly identifying and separating the decisions of public services from decisions by or on behalf of an autistic person.
+- a) Support and promote the development of community-based services to meet the needs of all autistic people and actively contribute to the development and implementation of strategic planning to bring to an end reliance on inappropriate placements for autistic people. - b) Promote person-centred care and support in therapeutic relationships and communication and ensure that person-centred care genuinely promotes the autonomy of autistic people. - c) Use self-management and enablement to help autistic adults manage their own levels of stress when dealing with choices and decision making and support autistic children to develop these skills. - d) Work in partnership with autistic people, and if appropriate, their families and carers, and others to facilitate and support person-centred assessment, including evaluating the provision of advocacy services in line with statutory requirements22. - e) Promote and advocate for person-centred thinking and planning in the management and development of services, enabling people to maximise empowerment within the limits of their capability, recognising that autism is a lifelong condition which may give rise to lifelong needs for care and support - f) Advocate for and facilitate the use of co-production in the management and development of services. - g) Challenge the intended outcome of programmes and approaches including those designed to manage behaviour, not just their effectiveness (e.g. are they trying to help the autistic person's wellbeing and reduce distress, or trying to make the autistic person more 'normal' and/or stop displaying distress?)

-&lt;sup>23 'Gender Identity', St Clement's Practical Autism
+21 'Gender Identity', St Clement's Practical Autism

-&lt;sup>24 s.67 & 68 Care Act 2014; s.37-39 and Sch.AA1 Mental Capacity Act 2005 (as amended); SEND Code of Practice 8.18, 9.29; Children Act 1989s.26A (as amended); and The Advocacy Services and Representations Procedure (Children) (Amendment) Regulations 2004
+22 s.67 & 68 Care Act 2014; s.37-39 and Sch.AA1 Mental Capacity Act 2005 (as amended); SEND Code of Practice 8.18, 9.29; Children Act 1989s.26A (as amended); and The Advocacy Services and Representations Procedure (Children) (Amendment) Regulations 2004 h) Utilise and support the implementation of relevant legislation and guidance for consent and decision-making (e.g. Mental Capacity Act 2005 and NICE guidance23), recognising the importance of clearly identifying and separating the decisions of public services from decisions by or on behalf of an autistic person.